-The Audit Committee is comprised of all INED.
+The Audit Committee was set up with written terms of reference and is comprised of all INED.
 Ms. Tan Song Ping was appointed as the Chairlady of the Audit Committee.

 The main duties of the Audit Committee include:

 - to consider the appointment, reappointment and removal of the external auditors, the audit fee and terms of engagements, and any questions of resignation or dismissal of that auditors; - to monitor integrity of half-year and annual financial statements before submission to the Board; - to review the Company's financial controls, internal control and risk management systems; and - to review the Group's financial and accounting policies and practices.